10 Best Things to do in Guilin & Yangshuo

 Allocate at least 2 nights to Guilin and 3 nights to Yangshuo to avoid being rushed in this gorgeous area.

-How to get to Guilin & Yangshuo & getting around once you arrive
+How to get to Guilin & Yangshuo & getting around

 How to get between Yangshuo & Guilin?